Quantum noncommutative ABJM field theory: four- and six-point functions: Simplified 2scalar-2scalar/2fermion 4-point functions

 where:

 In $I_2^{tri}$, $\kappa=p_1+p_2$, and in $I_3^{tri}$, $\kappa=p_1+p_3$, being independent on the NC parameter $\theta^{\mu\nu}$.

-Here absence of tadpole type integrals in $\widehat I^{tri}(\kappa)$ (\ref{E.21}) means that all four terms in $\widehat I^{tri}(\kappa)$ are UV finite by power counting rule, thus have commutative limits.
-But four of those in ${\tilde I}^{tri}(\kappa)$ (\ref{E.22}) are tadpole type --not UV finite by power counting rule--, thus at first look not having commutative limit.
+Here the absence of tadpole type integrals in $\widehat I^{tri}(\kappa)$ (\ref{E.21}) means that all four terms in $\widehat I^{tri}(\kappa)$ are UV finite by power-counting rule, thus have commutative limits.
+But four of those in ${\tilde I}^{tri}(\kappa)$ (\ref{E.22}) are tadpole type --not UV finite by power-counting rule--, thus at first look not having the commutative limit.
 However explicit calculation of complete ${\tilde I}^{tri}(\kappa)$ from (\ref{E.22}) shows